mshvern/copad/README.md

 You can either install Docker (recommended) or install all the dependencies (MeteorJS + all the needed packages)

 ## Docker
-If you already have Docker installed, simply execute `docker run -d mshvern/copad@latest -p 3000:80` and that's it!
+If you already have Docker installed, simply execute

+`docker pull mshvern/copad`

+`docker run -d -p 80:3000 mshvern/copad`

+And that's it!
 When the docker finishes downloading and launching Copad, you will be able to access your Copad at `localhost`.
 If you don't have a public IP Address, I recommend using **ngrok** to acquire one.
 It's completely free, works like a charm, easy to set up, and an awesome piece of software in general.

 ## Manual Setup